3 Scenes Plus a Tag from a Marriage: Plot

+Production

+The couch gag is an adaptation of animator Bill Plympton's short film Your Face with Homer singing.

+J.K.
+Simmons was cast as Marge's editor, and Kevin Pollak was cast to play several roles.
+Artist John Baldessari appeared as himself being interviewed by a young Marge.

 Reception

 Dennis Perkins of The A.V.
 Club gave this episode a B−, stating, "'3 Scenes Plus A Tag From A Marriage' might only be one of a handful the pair are credited with writing, but they’ve been on board The Simpsons’ ship for a long, long time.
 That familiarity works to pepper this episode with more than a handful of decent gags that stand on their own, regardless of whatever quibbling is left to be done over the show's timeline at this point.
 But it also carries a whiff of self-referential self-amusement that makes the episode feel inessential.
 Watching two old pros punch a clock makes for some solid laughs, but it's still not the place for groundbreaking Simpsons comedy."

+Tony Sokol of Den of Geek gave the episode 3.5 out of 5 stars.
+He called the episode subversive but not covering anything new.

 "3 Scenes Plus a Tag from a Marriage" scored a 0.9 rating with a 4 share and was watched by 2.15 million people, making it Fox's highest rated show of the night.